guildai/guild.ai/pages/reference/design.md

 ## Overview

 This document describes Guild design decisions.
-Design decisions stem from opinions, or precepts, that are helpful to understand when using Guild.
+Design decisions stem from various *goals*, which are listed below.
+Each goal implies various design approaches, which are helpful in understanding why Guild works the way it does.

-*Opinion*
+*Goal*
 : *Design Implication*

 Source code should not be changed merely to support experiment tracking.